ManimCommunity/manim/docs/source/installation/windows.rst

    python -m pip install manim

 Manim should now be installed on your system.
-Continue reading the :ref:`optional dependencies <win-optional-dependencies>` section below.
+Skip to the :ref:`optional dependencies <win-optional-dependencies>` section below.